sourcecred/docs/intro_calculating_cred_grain.md

 I’m starting from the assumption that you have some familiarity with the SourceCred project.
 If you don’t I’d suggest you check out Dandelion's [20 minute talk (+Qs) from SustainWeb3](https://www.youtube.com/watch?v=yVTqRLekRl4), and some of the other documents in this repo.

-Overall, I’m going to throw around some math, but you should be able to get solid intuition on this if you’re comfortable talking about a [graph](https://en.wikipedia.org/wiki/Graph_theory) as a set of nodes and edges connecting them, where the edges can be directed and have weights.
-I’ll also talk some about [the PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), for computing “importance” of nodes in a graph based on the “importance” of nodes connected to it, but I’ll try to motivate the intuition behind it as well.
+Overall, I’m going to throw around a little math, but you should be able to get solid intuition on this if you’re comfortable talking about a [graph](https://en.wikipedia.org/wiki/Graph_theory) as a set of nodes and edges connecting them, where the edges can be directed and have weights.
+I’ll also talk some about [the PageRank algorithm](https://en.wikipedia.org/wiki/PageRank), for computing “importance” of nodes in a graph based on the “importance” of nodes connected to it, but I’ll motivate the intuition behind it as well when I cover it.

 ## The high level overview

-SourceCred takes information about contributions and generates a weights graph, and this post will first explain what that graph is and where it comes from.
+SourceCred takes information about contributions and generates what we call a weights graph, and this post will first explain what that graph is and where it comes from.
 From this weights graph, it runs PageRank to generate a graph of Cred.
 This graph of Cred is then used to distribute grain.
-The grain can then be kept or traded, and soon will be able to be used to influence future graph weights.
-This process is diagrammed in the figure below.
+The grain can then be kept or traded, and soon will be able to be used to influence the weights graph in the future.
+This overall process is diagrammed in the figure below.

 ![](https://docs.google.com/drawings/u/1/d/s50mxZJ1DFD_yr4OFUxUd9g/image?w=551&h=250&rev=57&ac=1&parent=1kRxnuKAogf_cE0y6u2QYcjQimE0-jrBZ-LxcXKOUITw)